arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 public record Receipt(BigDecimal amount, LocalDate paid) { }
 ```

-Next we need to implement the use cases inside our application.
+Next, we need to implement the use cases inside our application.
 We are going to create a `CoffeeShop` class that implements the `OrderingCoffee` primary port.
-This class will also be calling the secondary ports `Orders` and `Payments`.
+This class will also call the secondary ports `Orders` and `Payments`.

 {{< figure src="/post/hexagonal-architecture-spring-boot/ordering-coffee-use-case-with-ports.svg" caption="Ordering coffee use case" >}}